jmamma/MCL/README.md

 ### Installing the MIDICtrl core.

-The documentation below is for advanced users who may wish to complile the firmware themselves.
+*The documentation below is for advanced users*

 MacOS / Linux: